jackqueenan/FANCApm/README.md

 # ABE VLP Off-Target Quantification

-This repository provides a Python script for quantifying **adenine base editor (ABE) off-target editing** from CRISPResso2 allele frequency tables for a given point mutation type within a given editing window.
+This repository provides a Python script for quantifying **total adenine base edited (ABE) reads** from CRISPResso2 allele frequency tables for a given point mutation type within a given editing window.
 The script is designed for batch analysis of multiple amplicons and samples and supports both forward- and reverse-complemented protospacers with correct editing-window handling.

-The workflow is optimized for **Vbase editing experiments**.
+The workflow is intended for **base editing experiments**

 ---